theoeif/zigzag/README.md

     - People could add their circle into a project.
     - Introduce some public event when Number > 1000
     - Make invitation links for people (1 solution : Create "invited Circle")
-- Implementing a dapp for financing project through the blockchain.
+- Implementing a dapp for financing project through the blockchain. (compatible capacitor)

 ## Credits and references